José Ramírez hits grand slam, AL-leading Guardians beat Red Sox 6-4

-CLEVELAND (AP) — José Ramírez belted his sixth career grand slam and had three hits, Will Brennan had a solo homer and the Cleveland Guardians beat the Boston Red Sox 6-4 on Thursday.
+CLEVELAND — (AP) — José Ramírez belted his sixth career grand slam and had three hits, Will Brennan added a solo homer and the Cleveland Guardians beat the Boston Red Sox 6-4 on Thursday.

 Ramírez’s slam off Chase Anderson (0-1) came one pitch after he appeared to strike out to end the second, but Red Sox catcher Reese McGuire couldn’t hold onto the foul tip.
 Brennan also homered in the inning as Cleveland went ahead 5-0.